-In this episode of Money Tales, our guest, Paula B. Pretlow, tells us about her beginnings as a poor black girl in Oklahoma City.
+In this episode of Money Tales, our guest is Paula B. Pretlow.
+As she describes herself, Paula grew up poor and Black in Oklahoma.
 Her mom made a huge decision to place Paula and her siblings in a desegregated school with the edict that they will excel.
 And that is exactly what Paula did.
 She grew from a poor girl to a very financially successful woman.

 During the conversation, Paula shares what her relationship with money has been like over the course of her life, including her experience as the breadwinner of the family and ultimately, as a single mom.
 Among other things, during our conversation, Paula talks about her divorce.
 This inspired the financial insight at the end of the episode, where we explore an overview of the divorce process.